Nicholas Vreugdenhil

 Dynamic Regulation with Firm Linkages: Evidence from Texas [.pdf] [Online Appendix] (with Matthew Leisten)

-Capital Reallocation and Incomplete Regulation: Evidence from the Offshore Oil and Gas Industry [.pdf] [Online Appendix]
+Supply Side Climate Policies and Capital Reallocation: Evidence from the Offshore Oil and Gas Industry [.pdf] [Online Appendix]

 Submitted

-I examine how capital reallocation impedes the effectiveness of incomplete regulation.
-I develop a framework of a decentralized capital market which extends the location choice and dynamic matching literature to a setting with two-sided vertical heterogeneity leading to sorting.
-I apply the framework to a novel dataset of contracts and projects in the global market for deepwater oil and gas rigs.
-I quantify how different designs of supply-side environmental policies cause leakage within and across space, and misallocation.
-Policy designs that do not account for capital reallocation are relatively ineffective and, in some cases, can even increase global emissions.
+Supply-side climate policies — such as a drilling moratorium — aim to mitigate climate change by keeping fossil fuels ‘in the ground’.
+I examine how capital reallocation impedes the effectiveness of incomplete supply-side policies in the global offshore oil and gas industry.
+I develop a framework of a decentralized capital market which extends the location choice and dynamic matching literature to accommodate two-sided vertical heterogeneity.
+Applying the framework to a novel dataset of contracts and projects, I find that policy designs that do not account for capital reallocation are substantially less effective, and there are significant gains from a global agreement.

 IN PROGRESS

-Booms, Busts, and Endogenous Rigidities: Evidence from Containerships (with Maria Osipenko and Nahim Bin Zahur)
+Booms, Busts, and Endogenous Rigidities: Evidence from Containerships (with Maria Garcia-Osipenko, and Nahim Bin Zahur)

 This paper investigates how endogenous rigidities inhibit efficient physical capital reallocation.
 We focus on the role of contract duration - a classic example of an adjustment rigidity.
 We argue that when agents choose to sign longer contracts in booms when asset markets are thin, they generate a contracting externality which further reduces available capacity and amplifies market thinness.
 This causes equilibrium contracts to be inefficiently long in booms and inhibits the adjustment of these markets to productivity shocks.
 We show evidence for these mechanisms in the market for containership leasing contracts.
 We provide a framework that captures the details of the market and illustrates the tradeoffs conceptually.
 Overall, the results have implications for policies in this industry like counter-cyclical subsidies, as well as the fragility of the supply-chain to shocks.